 In late February, the City University of New York announced that it had tapped Princeton economist and New York Times blogger Paul Krugman for a distinguished professorship at CUNY’s Luxembourg Income Study Center, a research arm devoted to studying income patterns and their effect on inequality.

 About that.
 According to a formal offer letter obtained under New York’s Freedom of Information Law, CUNY intends to pay Krugman $225,000, or $25,000 per month (over two semesters), to “play a modest role in our public events” and “contribute to the build-up” of a new “inequality initiative.”
-It is not clear, and neither CUNY nor Krugman was able to explain, what “contribute to the build-up” entails.
+It is not clear, and neither CUNY nor Krugman were able to explain, what “contribute to the build-up” entails.

 It’s certainly not teaching.
 “You will not be expected to teach or supervise students,” the letter informs Professor Krugman, who replies: “I admit that I had to read it several times to be clear ... it’s remarkably generous.”
 (After his first year, Krugman will be required to host a single seminar.)